Activities: 3-6 Year Olds

 - Lethbridge Sport Council make a list of 30 things to do in April – These activities can be done at home, with little to no equipment, and lets you maintain social distancing.

 - Local parents made the “Activities for Kids – Southern Alberta” Facebook Group to share activity ideas and build connections!

 - Connect with Helen Schuler Nature Centre for ideas on safe outdoor and environmental play!

-- Go for a walk or bike ride on Lethbridge’s trails (don’t forget to maintain a physical distancing of 2m between each person!)
+- Go for a walk on Lethbridge’s trails (don’t forget to maintain a physical distancing of 2m between each person!)

 - GoNoodle is a high quality and free website and app that gets kids up and moving for fun, engaging content and games.

 - Try a game of Musical Freeze!